 In the Stalls, seats 8-21 in the rows O-T are good seats.
 These are under the overhang yet offer a good view of the stage and are the best balance of cost and view.
 Almost all the seats are good in the Royal Circle, however, rows E-H cost lesser without much of a difference in the view.
 In the Grand Circle, rows D & E are good seats and are some of the cheapest seats in the theatre.

-Wondering how to score cheap and discounted West End tickets for All About Eve?
-Get great last minute deals on All About Eve on Headout, your one stop, on-demand mobile concierge.
+Wondering how to score cheap and discounted West End tickets for The Night of the Iguana?
+Get great last minute deals on The Night of the Iguana on Headout, your one stop, on-demand mobile concierge.
 All you need to do is choose your show, select your seats, and show up at the theatre on your selected day.

 More West End Guides